Please click on the link below to visit the full, country specific entry requirements for this programme.

 This module deals with accounting for complex entities, addressing concepts, issues and techniques.

-It examines accounting for business combinations, goodwill and strategic investments (associates and joint ventures), and other aspects of consolidation, foreign currency translation, accounting for leases, all within the context of modern accounting theory.
+It examines accounting for business combinations, goodwill and strategic investments (associates and joint ventures), and other aspects of consolidation, foreign currency translation, all within the context of modern accounting theory.

 Corporate Finance